 Small spotted genet (Genetta genetta) live through out Africa.
 Genets have retractable claws, very long tails, and are agile climbers.
 Genets are carnivores and in the wild eat small rodents, reptiles, amphibians, and insects.
 They can live from 8-13 years in captivity.

 Virginia opossum (Didelphis virginiana) live throughout North America.
 Virginia opossums are extremely opportunistic feeders.
 These animals eat a variety of foods including vertebrates, invertebrates, plant material, fruits, grains and carrion.
 They can live three to four years in captivity.

-Degus (Octodon degus) are found in the lowland areas of Chile in South America a degu is a small rodent that is closely related to the guinea pig and chinchilla.
+Degus (Octodon degus) are found in the lowland areas of Chile in South America.
+A degu is a small rodent that is closely related to the chinchilla.
 Degus are very social, inquisitive animals and can be very vocal.
 The overall size for a degu is 5 to 7 inches and they may live up to 7 years in captivity.
-A good diet consists of a combination of hay and pellets (guinea pig, rabbit or commercial rodent block).
+A good diet consists of a combination of hay, pellets, seeds, and commercial rodent block.
 Care should be taken when handling a degu as the tail is very fragile and can be shed.
 Once lost, the tail will not regrow.

 Flying squirrels are members of the rodent family and are native to the United States.
 They are nocturnal but will interact some during the day.
 Flying squirrels are omnivores.
 They don't actually fly, but glide through the air.